Close Banner

 1. Be Aware of the Scares

 I'll be frank: There's no possible way to avoid every scare.
-Once you enter the gates of Universal Orlando, there are only two options: Head straight forward through Minion Land on Illumination Avenue or veer to your right to stroll down the streets of Hollywood.
+Once you enter the gates of Universal Studios Florida, there are only two options: Head straight forward through Minion Land on Illumination Avenue or veer to your right to stroll down the streets of Hollywood.
 The problem is both areas of the park house a scare zone.
-Additionally, if you want to get to Springfield, you'll need to pass through the Central Park scare zone, and if you want to get to Diagon Alley (where Death Eaters will be roaming for the first time ever this year!), you'll need to pass through either the New York and/or the San Francisco scare zones.
-The coast is mostly clear from London (where you'll also find Voldemort's loyal followers!) to the former site of Woody Woodpecker's KidZone — you'll just pass by the stage show and the entrances to the queues of several houses.
+Additionally, if you want to get to Diagon Alley (where Death Eaters are once again roaming ... this time, on the hunt for The Boy Who Lived), you'll need to pass through either the New York and/or the San Francisco scare zones and the brand new Club Horror street experience (which only has dancers and a DJ — no scare actors).
+The coast is mostly clear from London to DreamWorks Land.
+You'd normally just pass by the stage show and the entrances to the queues of several houses, however, this year, not only is a carnie chainsaw horde lurking in Springfield, but the Central Park scare zone has extended out toward Animal Actors On Location!
+As you make your way toward DreamWorks Imagination Cafe (where the famous Pizza Fries are located), be on the lookout for vengeful, vindictive kitty cats.

 That being said, you'll absolutely want to pass through these scare zones when it's still light out — at least at the start of the event!
 This is completely doable since the gates open by 6:30 p.m. and the sun hasn't completely gone down yet.
 Seeing everything around you makes it much easier to walk through these areas.
 (It's also a great time to appreciate the art and detail that goes into the sets and costumes!)
 At the end of the night when you need to make your way back to the front, stick to the sidewalks.
 They're unspoken safe zones as the scare actors normally stay on the streets.